Garage Security: A Common Sense Guide

 How to Secure the Garage Door

-Garage door security starts with the installation and material of the door itself.
-Vinyl doors are the weakest, as they are easier to cut open than are wood and steel.
-Steel doors are strong and hard to break.
-They are mid-priced between vinyl and wood doors.
-Wood is secure, but very expensive.
+- Wood is secure but very expensive.
 Looking at buying garage doors now?
-Learn more about steel, vinyl and wood options in our article: What is the Best Material for a Garage Door? (link opens in a new window)
+Learn more about steel, vinyl, and wood options in our article: What is the Best Material for a Garage Door? (link opens in a new window)

 Inspect your garage doors for damage that a thief could exploit for entry.
 Fix weak areas as you find them.